thuva4/Useful-Repositories/CONTRIBUTING.md

 ----

 If you found an error, mistype or any other flawback in the project, please report about it using [issues](https://github.com/Thuva4/Useful-Repositories/issues).
-The more details you provide, the easier it can be reproduced and the faster can be fixed.
-Unfortunately, sometimes the bug can be only reproduced in your project or in your environment, so maintainers cannot reproduce it.
-In this case we believe you can fix the bug and send us the fix.

 *******
 ### How to send a Pull request .